 So why buy twice when you can just buy once without the packaging to boot!

-So whats in a commercial bar of soap?
+So what's actually in a commercial bar of soap?

-Most commercial soaps are designed to clean and the focus is not on beneficial properties skin health or healing
+Most commercial soaps are designed to clean and the focus appears to not be on

-They may actually be irritating or drying to the skin and potentially harmful.
+They may be irritating or drying especially if your skin is sensitive.

-Parabens- Mimics estrogen and may be linked with breast cancer
+Parabens- Mimics estrogen and may be linked with breast issues.

 Sodium cocoyl isethionate a synthetic detergent